iiitv/getmein-web/README.md

 * Add yourself to [`Members`](https://github.com/orgs/iiitv/teams/members) team if not already a member of it.
 * Join the [team](https://github.com/orgs/iiitv/teams) for your batch (`batch-of-20XX`).
 * Solve issues in [organisation's repositories](https://github.com/iiitv/repositories).
-* Create your project and collaborate with others.
+* Create your project and collaborate with others on Gitter Rooms and Slack Channels.

 #### Do not belong to IIITV?